txt/seng18/doc/syllabus.md

 Tim Menzies <img src="http://www.csc.ncsu.edu/enews/images/1770.jpg" align=right width=100>

 + Github id: timm
++ Slack name: timm
-+ Office Hours: Tuesday, 2:30-4:30 and by request
++ Office Hours: Tuesday, 2:00-4:00 and by request
 + Location of Office Hours: EE II room 3298
 + E-Mail: tim.menzies@gmail.com
   + Only use this email for private matters.
 All other class communication should be via the class news group,    listed below.